Skip to content

 By default the estimator loads measurements.json from <run-dir>/simulate/, but --measurements-path lets you point to an external catalogue (useful when you copy measurements between runs or produce them out-of-band).
 When overriding the measurements file the estimator writes its outputs next to that data set: the parent directory of the measurements file gains a sibling estimate/<output-subdir>/ folder containing the EKF logs, parquet files, and plots.
 If --output-subdir is omitted the artefacts go directly under estimate/.
 With the default layout the outputs therefore land in <run-dir>/estimate/<output-subdir>/.

 The estimator now loads catalogues through the helper measurement_file_manipulation.load_measurement_catalogue so switching to alternative formats (chunked JSON, parquet, etc.) only requires swapping the reader instead of refactoring the CLI or EKF entry points.
+Before grouped EKF updates, the estimator drops heavy DataFrame metadata attributes from the loaded measurement table to avoid pandas deep-copy overhead when moving-user trajectory metadata is large.

 State vector